-Driver 12.0.0.123 Firmware 13
+- Driver version 12.0.0.123 - Firmware version 13

-16 Video, Audio, Server and Graphics Card Installation
+17 Video, Audio, Server and Graphics Card Installation

-The installation of video, audio or graphics cards is not required on a new system.
+The installation of video, audio or graphics cards, is not required on a new system.
 However, for maintenance or upgrades, it is important to know how to do the installation for the different models.

-All servers are shipped with Windows 7 Pro 64-bit, except the DL 360 gen9 that ships with Windows Server 2008 R2.
+All servers are pre-configured with Windows 7 Pro 64-bit, except the HP DL360 Gen9 which is configured with Windows Server 2008 R2.

 This section mainly describes how to install BlueFish, DVS and Matrox X.mio series cards with an NVIDIA graphics card.
-The following type machines are covered:
+The following machines are covered:

-- HP ML350p Gen8 Installations

-- HP Z420 Installations

-- HP Z440 Installations
+- HP Z440

-- HP Z800 Installations
+- HP Z840

-- HP Z820 Installations
+- HP DL360 Gen9

-- HP Z840 Installations
+- HP DL380 Gen9

 - Dell R7910 (2U) Rack Server

-- HP DL360 Gen9 Installation

-- Supermicro SuperServer 7048
+- Supermicro SuperServer 7048 GR-TR

+- HP ZBook 15/17 G3 Mobile workstation

-For more information on how to replace a Matrox X.mio board and connect an audio-extension card, read the Replace a Matrox X.mio Series Board and Connect a Matrox X.mio Series Audio-extension Card sections.
+Information on how to replace a Matrox X.mio board and connect an audio-extension card can be found in the Matrox chapter.